astropy/astroplan/docs/faq/terminology.rst

 * **scheduler**: the entity that consumes the results of the **scorekeeper** and the **observing blocks** and produces a schedule
-* **Weights** (“user defined”?): preferences for which constraint's **scores** matter most (i.e. I care more about getting dark time than getting a low airmass)
+* **Weights** (“user defined”?): preferences for which constraint's **scores** matter most (e.g. I care more about getting dark time than getting a low airmass).

 This is a list of possible schedulers, none are implemented yet.
 Once implemented they